iitrabhi/thesis-template/README.md

 This template will automatically create the `Title Page`, 	`Declaration Page` and `Acknowledgment page` with the data supplied by the student in `00.Preamble/thesis_info.tex` file.
 Please do not modify the above set of pages manually.

 ![Template design](./20.github/template.jpg)

+# First Build

+In sublime try different builder by using the key combination `ctrl+shift+b`.
+I get it to work by fist trying

+- Tradational builder
+- Latex - Basic Builder
+- Latex - Basic Builder - PdfLatex

+Also try deleting the temprarory files if you have any problem with the build.